Costa Rica and Ecuador: it is not which country to visit, but which one to visit first.

+When trying to decide where to travel internationally – whether kayaking is your number one priority or not, both Costa Rica and Ecuador should be on your wish list.
 The repeat rate of our trip participants between the two countries is not only a reflection of the quality of trips we run in both countries, but the quality of the countries themselves.
 Both Costa Rica and Ecuador are known for their eco-tourism, warm cultures, appealing climates and ease of travel.
-We can plan custom trips that include multi-sport vacations with itineraries that include whitewater kayaking, rafting, bird watching, hiking, waterfalls, yoga retreats and cultural immersion.
+Both countries are so special that they are rarely a “once in a lifetime” experience.
+In fact, we often have guests who travel to both in the same year, or who flip flop between the two countries every year.
 Following will help you decide which you will choose for this year’s travel plans.

 Destination Costa Rica

-Along with some of the most exciting whitewater kayaking anywhere, Costa Rica offers an abundance of fascinating wildlife and flora.
+Along with a great variety of rivers, Costa Rica offers an abundance of fascinating wildlife and flora.
 Costa Rica is one of the most popular vacation destinations for international travelers.
 The country boasts vast ecosystems to explore — from rain forest to cloud forest to lovely beaches.

 - Tourism is one of the top three economies of the country.